 Rogue Theatre’s Winter Wood

-Set in the atmospheric surroundings of Tehidy Woods, Rogue Theatre’s Winter Wood is a spellbinding show that will delight children and adults alike.
-It’s a magical, immersive experience which starts from the moment you arrive.
-You’ll be guided through the woods into another world, encountering some of the characters from the stories along the way.
+Usually set in the atmospheric surroundings of Tehidy Woods, Rogue Theatre’s shows are always very special – last year’s Winter Wood was a spellbinding show that delighted children and adults alike, a magical, immersive experience which starts from the moment you arrive.
+You are guided through the woods into another world, encountering some of the characters from the stories along the way.
+Dates for 2017 to be confirmed – check Rogue Theatre’s website for details.

 Christmas late nights at Trelissick

 As darkness falls, the house and garden at Trelissick are transformed with a soft glow.
 Wrap up and wander round the winding paths and enjoy the magic of the illuminated garden.
 The house is decorated for Christmas, and there’s mulled wine and hot drinks on offer in the tea room so you can warm up afterwards.
-Selected dates 2 – 23 December 2016, 4pm-9pm.
+Selected dates throughout December.

 Special festive breaks at Bosinver